On the dynamics of a semigroup and its relation with the Riemann Hypothesis: Introduction

-An operator $T \in \mathcal{L}(Y)$ is said to be \textit{hypercyclic} if the orbit $Orb(f,T)$ is dense in $Y$ for some $f \in Y$.
-If, in addition, there is a set of periodic points of $T$ dense in $Y$, then $T$ is said to be \textit{Devaney chaotic}.
-On the other hand, $T\in \mathcal{L}(Y)$ is \textit{mixing} if for every pair of non-empty open sets \( U, V \subseteq Y \), there exists \( N \in \mathbb{N} \) such that $T^n(U) \cap V \neq \emptyset \quad \text{for all } n \geq N.$ These are among the most prominent notions in the theory of linear dynamics, which explores ideas at the intersection of dynamical systems and operator theory.
-We refer the reader to the books \cite{BayartMatheron, GrossePeris} for a comprehensive overview of the subject up to around 2010.

-The concept of frequent hypercyclicity, introduced by Bayart and Grivaux in 2006 within the linear setting \cite{bayart2006frequently}, strengthens the classical notion of hypercyclicity.
-While hypercyclicity requires the existence of a vector whose orbit is dense in the space, frequent hypercyclicity imposes an additional condition: the orbit must return to every non-empty open set with positive lower density.
-This stronger requirement reflects a more regular and statistically significant recurrence behavior, establishing a deep connection with the temporal distribution of orbits and liking the theory to key ideas from ergodic theory.
+Three fundamental notions describe how ``chaotic'' an operator can be.
+An operator $T$ is \textit{hypercyclic} if some orbit is dense in $Y$, meaning the iterates of a single point eventually come arbitrarily close to every point in the space.
+It is \textit{Devaney chaotic} if, in addition, periodic points are dense in $Y$.
+It is \textit{mixing} if any two open regions of $Y$ are eventually connected by iterates of $T$.
+These notions are central to linear dynamics, a field at the interface of operator theory and dynamical systems; see \cite{BayartMatheron, GrossePeris} for a thorough introduction.

+A stronger notion, \textit{frequent hypercyclicity}, was introduced by Bayart and Grivaux \cite{bayart2006frequently}.
+Beyond requiring a dense orbit, it demands that the orbit visits every open set with positive frequency, that is, the returns are not just eventual but statistically regular.
+This connects linear dynamics to ideas from ergodic theory, the branch of mathematics concerned with long-term statistical behavior of dynamical systems.

-A central challenge in linear dynamics is to distinguish between chaotic and frequently hypercyclic operators.
-In \cite{bayart2006frequently}, Bayart and Grivaux constructed an example of a frequently hypercyclic continuous linear operator that is not chaotic.
-In contrast, Menet showed in \cite{menet2016chaotic} the existence of chaotic continuous linear operators that are not frequently hypercyclic.
-Although these notions may coincide in some cases (see, for example, \cite{BayartMatheron, DarjiPires21}), they are generally independent.
+A natural question is whether chaos and frequent hypercyclicity are equivalent.
+The answer is no: Bayart and Grivaux \cite{bayart2006frequently} constructed a frequently hypercyclic operator that is not chaotic, and Menet \cite{menet2016chaotic} exhibited a chaotic operator that is not frequently hypercyclic.
+Although these properties can coincide in special cases \cite{BayartMatheron, DarjiPires21}, they are generally independent.
+Frequent hypercyclicity does, however, imply several other dynamical properties, including weak mixing and two forms of Li-Yorke chaos \cite{BayartMatheron, Bermudez2011, Bernardes2015}.
+The relationships among these notions are summarized in the diagram below.

-Frequent hypercyclicity is a strong dynamical property that implies several other behaviors recently studied in the context of operators on Banach spaces, such as weak mixing, densely Li-Yorke chaos and Li-Yorke chaos (see, for instance, \cite{BayartMatheron, Bermudez2011, Bernardes2015}).

-Hypercyclicity is closely related to the following open problem, known as the \textit{Invariant Subset Problem}: Does every operator on a Hilbert space admit a non-trivial closed invariant subset, other than the trivial ones given by $\{0\}$ and the whole space?
-An operator lacks non-trivial closed invariant subsets if and only if every non-zero vector is hypercyclic.
-In this sense, the existence of hypercyclic vectors is profoundly intertwined with the existence of invariant subsets.